BlingCorp/bling/docs/module/scratch.md

 term_scratch:turn_off() -- turns the scratchpads visibility off
 ```

-You can also connect to signals as you are used to for further customization.
-For example like that:
+You can also connect to signals for further customization.
+For example:

 ```lua
 term_scratch:connect_signal("turn_on", function(c) naughty.notify({title = "Turned on!"}) end)